TingLi2016/DeepDILI/README.md

 You can refer to the bash script(creat_dir.sh) to create directory or built diretories by yourself.

 **Step 1**:
-Update the directory of dili_1009_maccs.csv and train_index_1009.csv in the following scripts.
+Update the directory of dili_maccs.csv and train_index.csv in the following scripts.
 - maccs_knn.py
 - maccs_lr.py
 - maccs_svm.py